paepckehh/fsdd/README.md

 		extreme fast file content hashing [via MAPHASH instead of SHA512/256]
 		WARNING: fast-hash-deduplication is not 100% intentional [preimage|abuse|collision] resistant!
 ```

+# WARNING

+Hardlinks are absolute great for building fast, small and snappy read-only filesystems and most
+types of filesytem backed (automaticly) managed caches.
+But on normal manually managed full read
+and write filesystems hardlinks could result in unexpected data changes or data loss.

 # CONTRIBUTION